 HVAC System Location or Area Served: Provide a brief description of the area served by the duct system (e.g. upstairs; downstairs) to help distinguish one system from another in buildings with multiple systems.

+Indoor Unit Name: Provide an identification name or tag name that uniquely identifies the indoor unit associated with this duct system.
+If there is a mechanical plan for the system, the tag name may be given on the plans.

 Verified Low Leakage Air-Handling Unit (VLLAHU) Credit: Indicate whether or not VLLAHU is required per PRF-01.
 For prescriptive alterations (change outs), choose “no”.

 Duct System Compliance Category: Choose from Completely New, Complete Replacement, or Alteration.